Giff Vivian: Cricket career

-He played the First Test against England in 1932–33 but was injured during the match and missed the Second Test.
-In 1933–34 he made 263 runs at 52.60 and took 9 wickets at 22.33; in 1934–35, now captaining Auckland, he made 343 runs at 49.00.
+Vivian played the First Test against England in 1932–33 but was injured during the match and missed the Second Test.
+In the 1933–34 first-class season he made 263 runs at 52.60 and took 9 wickets at 22.33; in 1934–35, now captaining Auckland, he made 343 runs at 49.00.
 In 1935–36 he took 5 for 98 and 6 for 92, as well as scoring 60 and 19 not out, against Canterbury.

-He appeared in all five matches New Zealand played against strong MCC touring teams in 1935–36 and 1936–37, and was again selected to tour England in 1937, this time as vice-captain to Curly Page.
+Vivian appeared in all five matches New Zealand played against strong MCC touring teams in 1935–36 and 1936–37, and was again selected to tour England in 1937, this time as vice-captain to Curly Page.
 He scored 1118 runs at 29.42 and took 49 wickets at 36.91, handicapped by a pulled leg muscle for much of the tour.
 Opening the innings, he scored 58 and 50 in the Second Test, and 57 in what turned out to be his last Test innings in the Third Test, as well as taking 8 wickets in the series.

-In the three matches of the 1938–39 season he scored 132 runs at 33.00 and took 21 wickets at 16.66, including 5 for 46 against Otago and 6 for 49 and 4 for 59 in his last match against Wellington (match figures of 58.4–21–108–10 in an innings victory that gave Auckland the Plunket Shield).
+In the three matches of the 1938–39 season Vivian scored 132 runs at 33.00 and took 21 wickets at 16.66, including 5 for 46 against Otago and 6 for 49 and 4 for 59 in his last match against Wellington (match figures of 58.4–21–108–10 in an innings victory that gave Auckland the Plunket Shield).

 In 1960, when the Marylebone Cricket Club decided to award honorary life membership to distinguished former players and administrators from around the world, Vivian was one of the first seven New Zealanders so honoured.

 Outside cricket

 Vivian, a keen amateur cinematographer, took extensive film of the 1937 tour of England.
 Copies of this film are held in the New Zealand Cricket Museum and in the Ngā Taonga Sound & Vision archive.

-He served as a lieutenant with the artillery of the New Zealand Expeditionary Force during the Second World War.
+Vivian served as a lieutenant with the artillery of the New Zealand Expeditionary Force during the Second World War.
 Serving in the Middle East and Italy, and promoted to major, he was mentioned in dispatches, and returned to New Zealand in April 1945.
 After the war the demands of his business and the affliction of an injured back prevented his return to cricket.
 However, he served as a New Zealand selector for several years.

 While serving overseas during the war Vivian met and married a fellow Aucklander, Peggy Robertson, who was serving in an army welfare corps.
 Their son Graham also played Test cricket for New Zealand.